EOSArgentina/evolutiondex/Commands.md

     cleos push action evolutiondex remliquidity '["YOUR_ACCOUNT", "1.0000 EOSPESO", "0.1000 PESO", "1.0000 EOS"]' -p YOUR_ACCOUNT

-Exchange your tokens:
+Exchange your tokens.
 There two methods.
 The first one is to do a transfer to the contract with a memo starting with "exchange:" and followed by the details of your operation, with the format "EVOTOKN, min_expected_asset;memo".
-Blank spaces right before EVOTOKN and min_expected_asset are ignore .
+Blank spaces right before EVOTOKN and min_expected_asset are ignored.
 The amount obtained by the user will be computed by the contract and executed only if it is at least min_expected_asset.

     cleos push action eosio.token '["YOUR_ACCOUNT", "evolutiondex", "1.0000 EOS", "exchange: EOSPESO, 0.1000 PESO;memo for the transfer]' -p YOUR_ACCOUNT